2026 Local Law 11 Update - The Get Sheds Down Plan

 Once the inspection is complete, the QEWI files a report with the Department of Buildings via its system DOB NOW: Safety.
 The report must be filed within 60 days of final inspection.
 Often after the inspection is filed by the QEWI, the Department of Buildings will send its own inspector to take a look at the exterior and see if there were any obvious oversights.

-New development gets a pass for five years after being granted its Temporary Certificate of Occupancy.
-After that five year period, it must comply with the next scheduled cycle.
+New developments get a pass for eight years after being granted a Temporary Certificate of Occupancy.
+After that eight year period, it must comply with the next scheduled cycle.

 What happens when a violation is found?